gabdube/native-windows-gui/readme.md

 - Simple layout configurations
   - FlexboxLayout
   - GridLayout
+- Drag and drop
+  - Drop files from the desktop to a window
 - The most common dialog boxes
   - File dialog (save, open, open folder)
   - Font dialog